 Pro Tip: Be sure to enter the correct birthdate, because you can’t change it once the Apple ID has been created.
 When your child turns 13, they will be given more control over their Apple ID and iCloud account.

 After creating your child’s Apple ID, you can set up some parental-control features then and there.
 That’s part of the seamless experience iPhones and iPads provide.
-You can, for example, set app download permissions, create screen-time limits, and set up other security features.
+We always set app download permissions and create screen-time limits at a minimum.

 Don’t worry, we’ll go through those features one by one.
 The next section is about Screen Time, an Apple feature that goes a long way toward keeping your child’s iPhone or iPad kid-friendly.